coderMogly/HEX_GAME/readme.txt

 //Author Anirudh Yadav
-//Coursera Assignment Game of HEX (you win or you die)
+//Game of HEX (you win or you die)

 various classes